-After you create a managed domain, you can't then move the managed domain to a different resource group, virtual network, subscription, etc. Take care to select the most appropriate subscription, resource group, region, and virtual network when you deploy the managed domain.
+After you create a managed domain, you can't move it to a different subscription, resource group, or region.
+Take care to select the most appropriate subscription, resource group, and region when you deploy the managed domain.

 Sign in to the Azure portal

 In this tutorial, you create and configure the managed domain using the Azure portal.
 To get started, first sign in to the Azure portal.